TalkTalk Broadband Review: Overview

-The interface is extremely friendly and easy to use, there is also a app named ‘TV2Go’ that you can download which lets you watch on demand TV, great for long car journeys.
+The interface is extremely friendly and easy to use, there is also an app named ‘TV2Go’ that you can download which lets you watch on-demand TV, great for long car journeys.

 The second package is ‘TV Plus’; this is everything the basic package offers but slightly more.

 TV Plus gives you a better YouView box and lets you record up to 185 hours of live 13, also giving you 13 extra entertainment channels, some of which from Sky.

 This package is TalkTalks most basic ADSL2+ service; it offers an average speed of around 11MB.
 This is fine for connecting up 1 or 2 devices to the Wi-Fi and will allow you to stream Netflix in HD and watch YouTube videos.

 Although if you are going to be connecting up more than a couple of devices, you may want to opt for a bigger plan with faster speeds.

 Priced at £20 per month including your line rental, this isn’t a bad deal, however it means tying into a 24-month contract.

 There are options for a 12-mont or 18-month but the price will jump right up to £27 per month.

 One great thing about this is that there are no data caps or traffic management in place here, so you can download as much as you like without interruption.

 Also, the fact that TalkTalk no longer traffic manage, means you will get the speed quoted to you at all times of the day.